-Fibertex Nonwovens acquires newly built spunlacing production site in the US
+Fibertex Nonwovens acquires newly built spunlace production site in the US

-Fibertex Nonwovens has acquired a newly established state-of-the-art spunlacing production business in Gray Court, South Carolina.
+Fibertex Nonwovens has acquired a newly established state-of-the-art spunlace production business in Gray Court, South Carolina.

 The new production site provides Fibertex Nonwovens, one of Europe’s leading manufacturers of nonwoven textiles, a strategically important foundation for further growth in the North American market.
 The facility’s current line has an annual capacity of 14,000 tons and the current facility has room to expand with additional production lines.
 With this acquisition, Fibertex Nonwovens will gain approximately 20 acres of industrial site, providing attractive opportunities for expansion.
 The newly acquired site in South Carolina is a strategic good complement to Fibertex Nonwovens’ existing site in Illinois.